priiduneemre/dotfiles/README.md

 ## Philosophy

+_"Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away."_

-This collection of dotfiles aims for simplicity and ease of use over elaborate tooling.
+This collection of dotfiles aims for simplicity and ease of use.
 * Configurations are applied using plain symbolic links.
-* Project layout mirrors that of a typical Linux filesystem (clear where anything goes).
+* Project layout mirrors that of a typical Linux filesystem (for easy mapping).
-* Files are kept concise, with docs and unused settings removed.
+* Files are kept concise, with docs and unused options removed.

 The idea is to symlink only what is needed for a particular setup and ignore the rest.
 Once installed, the local repository can be checked periodically for untracked changes (e.g., from OS